 Since the early 2000s though, farm owners Beth and Brent Siwicky have designed and constructed corn mazes in various shapes, with proceeds going to help different charities.
 Each year in January, the farm selects a main charity and several smaller ones to support with proceeds from the corn maze.
 This year a percentage of the maze sales will be donated to the Prim Rose Donkey Sanctuary with the farms goal being $1500.

-My daughter, husband I paid a visit to the donkey sanctuary last summer.
+My daughter, husband, and I paid a visit to the donkey sanctuary last summer.
 It is such a peaceful place, with so many gentle and trusting animals.

-Some of the donkeys have been rescue from abuse and neglect, others given over when a caring owner was no longer able to care for them, or had passed away.
+Some of the donkeys have been rescued from abuse and neglect, and others given over when a caring owner was no longer able to care for them or had passed away.

 Cricklewood Farm Corn Maze

-The corm maze takes about 1 hour and 20 mins to walk through.
+The corn maze takes about 1 hour and 20 mins to walk through.
 There are escape routes on the corn maze should you decide to exit early.
 A toddler and grandparents maze is only 1/2 acre in size and is included in the regular maze admission price.
-It’s short and easy to do, and a prize awaits your little ones return!
+It’s short and easy to do, and a prize awaits your little ones’ return!

 Maze designers have you complete a series of puzzles while in the maze.
 All puzzles are cleverly designed to teach about the Prim Rose Donkey Sanctuary and donkeys.

-Throughout the maze you’ll find a serious of true and false questions that help guide you through the maze.
+Throughout the maze, you’ll find a series of true and false questions that help guide you through the maze.

-What a wonderful experience it was for not only our four year old daughter, but myself as well!
-My last time in a cornfield was actually in 2011, when my husband and I visited Cricklewood Farm apple orchard and made our way through the maze.
+What a wonderful experience it was for not only our four-year-old daughter but myself as well!
+My last time in a cornfield was actually in 2011 when my husband and I visited Cricklewood Farm apple orchard and made our way through the corn maze.

 That year the farm partnered with the Lion’s Foundation of Canada for Dog Guides.
 Thanks to all participants in 2011 the farm raised $1565.44 to help with dog guide expenses.

-Cricklewood Farm also offers lots of fun activities once you’re finish the corn maze.
+Cricklewood Farm also offers lots of fun activities once you finish the corn maze.
 Other activities at this farm include a picnic area, play area, and photo ops.

-The farm also offers pick your own apples, raspberries, and pumpkins as well as sweet corn and squash (11 different varieties).
-Pumpkins are usually available late September (depending on the season) and October.
+The farm also offers pick-your-own apples, raspberries, and pumpkins as well as sweet corn and squash (11 different varieties).
+Pumpkins are usually available in late September (depending on the season) and October.
 Prices depend on the pumpkin’s size.

 At Cricklewood Farms they grow 43 different types of apples.
 Paula Red apples were ready to pick when we were there.
 We didn’t pick any, but a couple at the farm who were picking apples while we were there, told us that the apples were very nice.

-A trip to the farm would not be complete without a stop to the market, which provides snacks, baked goods, cheese, honey, jam and gift items.
+A trip to the farm would not be complete without a stop at the market, which provides snacks, baked goods, cheese, honey, jam, and gift items.